Configuration and deployment¶

 .

-tests against your application.
-For example, you might want to use the mock
+useful when writing tests against your application.
+For example, you might want to use

-notion of “service definitions” in the configuration file.
-This is done by replacing the
+supports the notion of “service definitions” in the configuration file.
+This is done by

 dictionary with a services